 How can this be translated into local air residence time or age of air (AoA)?

 The air residence time of 1,200 s derived from the standard is an average for the air leaving the car park (mostly at a mechanical extract), but the local age of air inside the car park is likely to deviate in time and location.
 In an ideal replacement ventilation system design air ages gradually from 0 to 1,200s towards the exhaust.
 However, car parks are not designed as such.
 A car park is designed to mix as much air as possible using thrust fans.
 In this case the age of air is still 1,200s at the exhaust as dictated by the global air change rate per hour at which the system operates.
 However, only in an ideally designed system (ideally mixed) the age of air is 1,200s at all locations in the car park.
-In practice you’ll find locations with short circuiting which likely have a lower age of air and you’ll find locations with an older age of air.
+In practice you will find locations with short circuiting which likely have a lower age of air and you will find locations with an older age of air.
 Hence, it is not realistic to expect the age of air to be at 1,200 s throughout the entire car park, but there will be locations with a higher air residence time.

 A higher value of local air residence time could mean a stagnant area, but how high is still acceptable?
 Since there in no specific requirement in the code regarding local stagnant areas we call an area stagnant when the local air residence in that area is more than 1.5 times the maximum allowable residence time of 1,200 s for air leaving the car park.
 Hence, a maximum of 1,800 s local residence time is the maximum allowed to avoid having a stagnant area.
 Note that this accounts for an efficiency of 67% which is more than the efficiency expectation of 50% that the code uses for a mechanical vs mechanical and natural system.